redoba/google-photos-metadata/README.md

 - Python installed
 - ExifTool installed

+## Download from Google Photos
+To download Google Photos folders, choose the download from link and choose only albums with dated photos, such as "Photos from 2015."
+This assists the script, allowing it to fallback to the folder's year in case no metadata, Google JSON file, or both are available, ensuring proper organization of these files.

 ## Usage
 Download Google Photos in a zip file, selecting albums organized by dates (e.g., "Photos from 2015").
 Place the script in the same location as the folders.